 Medically speaking, wheezing is a high-pitched sound that occurs when a pet exhales through compromised airways.
 This sound is often caused by the narrowing of the airway, which makes it difficult for air to enter the lungs or be expelled from them.

 The wheezing sound may be the result of trapped air being forced out of the lower regions of the lungs and expelled through narrowed air passages.

 What Does Not Qualify as Wheezing?

-Not every unusual sound your cat makes can be classified as wheezing.
+Not every unusual respiratory sound your cat makes can be classified as wheezing.
 Here are some sounds your cat makes that can be mistaken for wheezing.

 Symptoms of Cat Wheezing

 Cat wheezing sounds are similar to those made by wheezing humans.
 The wheezing might sound painful and it might also look painful depending on how your cat is acting.
 While wheezing, the cat might hunch its shoulders and extend its neck, moving it back and forth.
 It’ll look like it wants to cough something up or is trying to breathe in more air by extending its neck.

 In some cases, wheezing is barely perceptible and only audible to your veterinarian when using a stethoscope.